padamsinghinda/Session_4_Assignment_2/README.md

 Program-1(words_length.py) :
 ----------------------------
-Funtions to map of list of words into a list of integers representing the lengths of the corresponding words.
+Funtion to map list of words into a list of integers representing the lengths of the corresponding words.

 Program-2(vowel_check.py) :
 ---------------------------